 As part of their merger settlement agreement with the KCC, Evergy Kansas Central and Evergy Metro agreed to participate in an ERSP for the years 2019 through 2022.
-Under the ERSP, Evergy Kansas Central's and Evergy Metro's Kansas jurisdiction are required to refund to customers 50% of annual earnings in excess of their authorized return on equity of 9.3% to the extent the excess earnings exceed the amount of Evergy Kansas Central's and Evergy Metro's annual merger bill credits for the year being measured.
+Under the ERSP, Evergy Kansas Central's and Evergy Metro's Kansas jurisdiction are required to refund to customers 50% of annual earnings in excess of their authorized return on equity of 9.3% to the extent the excess earnings exceed the amount of annual bill credits that Evergy Kansas Central and Evergy Metro agreed to provide in connection with the merger that resulted in the formation of Evergy.

-Evergy Kansas Central's and Evergy Metro's 2019 calculations of annual earnings did not exceed their authorized return on equity of 9.3% and therefore did not result in any customer refund obligations.
-These calculations were filed with the KCC in April 2020.
-As of December 31, 2020, Evergy Kansas Central and Evergy Metro estimate their 2020 annual earnings will not result in a significant refund obligation.
-The final refund obligations for 2020, if any, will be decided by the KCC and could vary from the current estimates.
+Evergy Kansas Central's and Evergy Metro's 2020 calculations of annual earnings did not result in a significant refund obligation.
+As of December 31, 2021, Evergy Kansas Central estimates its 2021 annual earnings will not result in a refund obligation.
+As of December 31, 2021, Evergy Metro estimates its 2021 annual earnings will result in a \$2.0 million refund obligation.
+The final refund obligations for 2021 will be decided by the KCC and could vary from the current estimates.

-Evergy Kansas Central and Evergy Metro COVID-19 AAO Request
+Evergy Kansas Central and Evergy Metro February 2021 Winter Weather Event AAO